-Colchester Borough Council's Landlord's Tenancy Policy sets out the types of tenancy that Colchester Borough Council offers and includes a number of policies which set out how the Council will manage its tenancies.
+Colchester City Council's Landlord's Tenancy Policy sets out the types of tenancy that Colchester City Council offers and includes a number of policies which set out how the Council will manage its tenancies.

-Other types of tenancy offered by Colchester Borough Council include:
+Other types of tenancy offered by Colchester City Council include: